thkukuk/atomic-updates_and_etc/README.md

 * `/etc/logrotate.conf`
 * `/etc/logrotate.conf.d`

 Why do we need `logrotate.conf` in `/etc`, if that only has some defaults you can overwrite per configuration file and contains the include paths?
 Why do all distribution packages install their configs in `/etc/logrotate.conf.d`?

 Compare this with `sysctl.conf`:
 * `/usr/lib/sysctl.d/*.conf`
 * `/etc/sysctl.d/*.conf`
 * `/etc/sysctl.conf`

 The distributor put's it's default configuration in `/usr/lib/sysctl.d`, the admin can overwrite them by putting the changes in `/etc/sysctl.d`.
 The `/etc/sysctl.conf` file isn't needed at all, why do we install an empty configuration file, which only explains where to put the real configuration?
 If we wouldn't install `/etc/sysctl.conf`, sysctl would be already a great example for how this problems can be solved.
 Same for dracut, it works the same way, including that `/etc/dracut.conf` only contains the comment where to put the configuration.

-For logrotate this would mean:
+For logrotate this could mean:
 * Install `logrotate.conf` in `/usr/share/defaults/logrotate`
 * Have two include directories:
   * `/usr/share/defaults/logrotate/logrotate.d` for distributor config files
   * `/etc/logrotate.d` for local config files

 For glibc/ldconfig this could mean:
 * mv `/etc/ld.so.conf` to `/usr/share/defaults/ldconfig/ld.so.conf`
-* `/usr/share/defaults/ldconfig/ld.so.conf.d` for distribution specific paths,
+* `/usr/share/defaults/ldconfig/ld.so.conf.d` for distribution specific paths, e.g. libgraphivz6
-e.g. libgraphivz6
 * `/etc/ld.so.conf.d` for local changes

 By a simple packaging change, all problems with atomic updates and "Factory